GSA/digitalgov.gov/content/about/lost-and-found-mapping-page.md

     </td>

     <td style="width: 50%;text-align: left;vertical-align: top">
-      <a title="Improving the Accessibility of Social Media in Government" href="https://www.digitalgov.gov/resources/improving-the-accessibility-of-social-media-in-government/">Improving the Accessibility of Social Media in Government</a>
+      <a title="Improving the Accessibility of Social Media in Government" href="{{ site.baseurl }}/resources/improving-the-accessibility-of-social-media-in-government/">Improving the Accessibility of Social Media in Government</a>
     </td>
   </tr>